Punktum-dk/whois-service-specification/README.md

 If this field is omitted the domain name is under registrant management.

-You can find more information on [the two different models]([models]) on the DK Hostmaster website, together with more information on [the concept behind the registrar model][concept].
+You can find more information on [the two different models][models] on the DK Hostmaster website, together with more information on [the concept behind the registrar model][concept].

 <a id="features"></a>
 ## Features